exakat/exakat-docs/Reference/Rules/Structures/SetlocaleNeedsConstants.rst

   `setlocale() <https://www.php.net/setlocale>`_ don't use strings but constants.

 The first argument of `setlocale() <https://www.php.net/setlocale>`_ must be one of the valid constants, ``LC_ALL``, ``LC_COLLATE``, ``LC_CTYPE``, ``LC_MONETARY``, ``LC_NUMERIC``, ``LC_TIME, `LC_MESSAGES <https://www.php.net/LC_MESSAGES>`_``.
+The PHP 5 usage of strings (same name as above, enclosed in ' or ") is not legit anymore in PHP 7 and later.

 .. code-block:: php